JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/C:C++ Interview Q.md

 enum weekdays;
 enum weekend;
 ```
+### What is size of character, integer, integer pointer, character pointer?
+• The sizeof character is 1 byte.
+• Size of integer is 4 bytes.
+• Size of integer pointer and character is 8 bytes on 64 bit machine and 4 bytes on 32 bit machine.

 ### When should we use pointers in a C program?
 * To get address of a variable
 * For achieving pass by reference in C: Pointers allow different functions to share and modify their local variables.